matthewmcvickar/soundcloud-comments-bot/README.md

 ### Getting Random Comments

 At first I struggled with how to retrieve a random comment—the SoundCloud API doesn't allow for getting random nodes.
 Then I discovered that track IDs (and comment IDs) are sequential.
-I found an old comment ID at [100000000](http://api.soundcloud.com/comments/100000000?client_id=f189440f42d14bfcf0a708703782cefc), a recent one at [500000010](http://api.soundcloud.com/comments/500000010?client_id=f189440f42d14bfcf0a708703782cefc), and figured that 190 million comments was more than enough of a well from which to draw.
+I found an old comment ID at [100000000](https://api.soundcloud.com/comments/100000000?client_id=f189440f42d14bfcf0a708703782cefc), a recent one at [500000010](https://api.soundcloud.com/comments/500000010?client_id=f189440f42d14bfcf0a708703782cefc), and figured that 190 million comments was more than enough of a well from which to draw.

-The script picks a number at random, checks if the comment still exists, and passes it on for filtering.
+~The script picks a number at random, checks if the comment still exists, and passes it on for filtering.~

+As of March 10, 2020 the `/comments` endpoint was apparently removed from the SoundCloud API, so this stopped working!
+There was no notice of this on the SoundCloud API blog, but the API reference has nothing about a comments endpoint anymore.
+Strangely, the API itself is still returning URIs for comments as though the endpoint still existed—e.g., check the `uri` property on [this comment](https://api.soundcloud.com/tracks/123456789/comments?client_id=f189440f42d14bfcf0a708703782cefc).)

+In any case, I had to rework this script to first fetch a random track and then check if it has any useable comments.
+And now it works again!

 ### Filtering Comments